dill/mixpaper/dryad/README_harbourporpoise.txt

 Comma separated value file with one row for each of the 68 observations, each with the following 7 columns:

-distance  : Exact perpendicular distances to observed ant nests in metres. size      : Number of animals observed. object    : Unique observation identifier. observer  : Factor with 13 levels giving observer ID. detected  : Column of 1s indicated that the individual was observed (needed for analysis software).
+distance  : Exact perpendicular distances to observed harbour porpoise groups in metres. size      : Number of animals observed (i.e. group/cluster size). object    : Unique observation identifier. observer  : Factor with 13 levels giving observer ID. detected  : Column of 1s indicated that the individual was observed (needed for analysis software).